Skip to content

 All CLI commands should be run from within the local project folder, unless you explicitly use the relevant path flag.

-Step 3 — Run the agent locally
+Step 3 - Chat with the agent

 poly chat